mnot/I-D/for-the-users/draft.md

 # The Internet is for End Users {#users}

-Internet standards MUST consider the end users of the Internet to have priority over every other party.
+When there are unresolvable conflicts between the interests of different parties, Internet standards MUST consider the end users of the Internet to have priority over every other party.

 While networks need to be managed, employers and equipment vendors need to meet business goals, and so on, the IETF's mission is to "build a better human society" {{RFC3935}} and -- on the Internet